 The decision had to made and thus we started off the day with some nice backdrop views from some of the midpoint bends of the Pikes Peak climb before moving on up to the top where it then opens out amongst the wind farms …….but could this have been the wrong move?

 “fully on it”

-After the first stage of the day, crews moved onto the southern and eastern part of the forest before heading over the road to service and a blast around the spectator friendly Sweet Lamb Rally Complex where a jump and a splash where waiting for them before the stage headed out into the Hafren Forest.
-The fourth and final stage of the day was a combination of stages 1 & 2; crews tackled the first part of SS2 Myherin again and then crossed over to the midpoint of SS1 Pikes Peak for the reverse of and the final scary run down hill.
-The thought of tackling this section downhill in a rear wheel drive Escort with a puncture like the crews of cars 5 and 36 did, who were both still “fully on it” as they past us just terrifies me, they are either mad, brave or both…. we salute you!
+After the first stage of the day, crews moved onto the southern and eastern part of the forest before heading over the road to service and a blast around the spectator-friendly Sweet Lamb Rally Complex where a jump and a splash were waiting for them before the stage headed out into the Hafren Forest.
+The fourth and final stage of the day was a combination of stages 1 & 2; crews tackled the first part of SS2 Myherin again and then crossed over to the midpoint of SS1 Pikes Peak for the reverse of and the final scary run downhill.
+The thought of tackling this section downhill in a rear-wheel-drive Escort with a puncture like the crews of cars 5 and 36 did, who were both still “fully on it” as they passed us just terrifies me, they are either mad, brave or both…. we salute you!

 By now the conditions out on stage were rather a little different compared to the morning runs, the tracks were white with a thin layer of snow on top of the churned up mud and gravel from the mornings run over them.
 The freezing conditions may have also added to the sideways action.
 A comment from another spectator who was sheltering with me by the electricity substation at the top was “It’s amazing what we do just to watch a load of old Escorts going sideways” which made me chuckle.